wp-plugins/piklist/readme.txt

 == Changelog ==

+= 0.9.9.1 =
+* Fixes

-= 0.9.9b =
+= 0.9.9 =
+* Tons of fixes and enhancements.
+* Started Unit Testing.
 * NEW: "Post Format" parameter for comment blocks.
+* ENHANCED: Changed how assigning sections to WorkFlows.
+Now they work like all other Piklist features.
 * ENHANCED: Data structure updated.
 * ENHANCED: Easily display post statuses in a select field.
 Demos updated as well.
 * ENHANCED: OPTGROUP support for Selects.
 * FIXED: Sometimes getimagesize can't get the image size.

-= 0.9.9a =
-* Tons of fixes and enhancements.
-* Started Unit Testing.
-* ENHANCED: Changed how assigning sections to WorkFlows.
-Now they work like all other Piklist features.

 = 0.9.5w =